 ii.
 Find the values of x for which the infinite series converges to a sum.
 [3 marks]

 c.
-Find the exact value(s) of cosx for which the sum of the series is 2.
+Find the exact value(s) of for which the sum of the series is 2.
 [4 marks]

 a.ii.
 For an infinite series to converge to a sum, its ratio must be between -1 and 1 (not including the aforementioned values).
 That is,